-Following is a transcription of episode 16 of the LeaseSmart Commercial Real Estate Podcast.
+This is a transcript of an episode of the LeaseSmart Podcast.